 - 4. Notification History

 - Library users can also cancel requests which are still open.
-The CANCEL REQUEST button only display if you have turned them on in Service Configuration.
+The Cancel request button only displays if you have turned it on in Service Configuration.
 See Patron Settings for more information.
-Requests with a status of Submitted can be cancelled.
-To cancel a request, click CANCEL REQUEST.
-To keep the request, select KEEP REQUEST or close the window.
+Requests with a status of Submitted can be canceled.
+To cancel a request, click Cancel request.
+To keep the request, select Keep request or close the window.